Navigating India’s AI Regulations | The 2026 Survival Guide Every Tech Leader Must Read

 - Implements risk-based regulation, distinguishing between high-risk and low-risk AI applications

-- Aligns AI policy in India with global standards while adapting them to India’s unique socio-economic context
+- Align government regulations on AI with international best practices while adapting them to India’s socio-economic realities

 Unlike the EU, India’s AI adoption is still in its nascent stage.
 Over-regulation could deter investment and slow down innovation.
 Instead, a phased, adaptive regulatory framework would allow India to regulate AI dynamically, based on its evolving impact.